iSoron/uhabits/README.md

   like to see the app translated into your own language, please join our [open translation project at POEditor][poedit].

-* **Write some code.** If you are an Android developer, code contributions are very welcome.
+* **Write some code.** If you are an Android developer, you are very welcome to contribute with code.
+  If you already have an idea in mind, you can either implement it and then send a pull request, or open an issue first, to discuss your idea before you start your work.
+If you are out of ideas, have a look at the open issues.
+  Tasks that are easier to implement have the green label *small-task*.
   This repository uses the [git-flow branching model][gitflow].
 Please, submit pull requests against the dev branch.
 This is the branch that will eventually become the next version of the app.